Understanding Common Reasons for eTA Rejection

 - Proof of Return: Submit evidence that shows you have strong ties to your home country, like an employment letter, family documents, or property ownership.
 This assures the consulate that you intend to return after your trip.

-If your South Korea visa application was rejected, consider applying for a visa type better suited to your travel purpose.
-Selecting the right visa can improve your chances of approval.
+If your South Korea eTA application was rejected, consider applying for a eTA type better suited to your travel purpose.
+Selecting the right eTA can improve your chances of approval.

 Purpose |